-Al Russomano completed his 13th season as the Royals' head coach in 2018-19, and has provided a wealth of experience as both a coach and competitor to The University of Scranton wrestling program.
+Al Russomano completed his 14th season as the Royals' head coach in 2019-20 and has provided a wealth of experience as both a coach and competitor to The University of Scranton wrestling program.

 Leading the way for the Royals was senior Dan D'Agostini, who became Scranton's first NCAA national championship qualifier since 2007 after finishing as the runner-up at 197 pounds at the regional meet.
 D'Agostini finished the year with a 39-5 record, setting a program record for wins in a season.
-Junior Keegan Connelly posted a 36-11 mark on the year and finished fifth at 285 pounds at the NCAA Mideast Regional Championships.
+Connelly posted a 36-11 mark on the year and finished fifth at 285 pounds at the NCAA Mideast Regional Championships.
 Both D'Agostini and Connelly also earned NWCA Scholar All-American honors while senior Kevin Merle wrapped up his career second all-time in program history for career pins with 31.

-In the 2017-18 campaign, Russamano guided the Royals to a 10-4 record and an 11th place finish at the NCAA Mideast Regional Championship.
+In the 2017-18 campaign, Russomano guided the Royals to a 10-4 record and an 11th place finish at the NCAA Mideast Regional Championship.
 The Royals also finished first out of nine teams at Washington & Lee's Jim Crytzer Memorial Invitational on January 6 after the team won six of its first eight matches on the season.

 In 2015-16, Russomano led the Royals to a 9-9 record, the team's first .500 record since the 2004-05 season.
-The nine victories are also a program-best since 2004-05.
+The nine victories were also a program-best since 2004-05.
 Russomano also moved into second place on the school's all-time coaching victories list.

-Prior to his appointment as head coach, Russomano served as an assistant varsity wrestling coach for nine seasons at nearby Scranton High School, where he helped develop four Pennsylvania Interscholastic Athletic Association (PIAA) District II champions and two two-time all-regional selections by the The Times-Tribune.
+Prior to his appointment as head coach, Russomano served as an assistant varsity wrestling coach for nine seasons at nearby Scranton High School, where he helped develop four Pennsylvania Interscholastic Athletic Association (PIAA) District II champions and two two-time all-regional selections by The Times-Tribune.
 He was also on staff when the Knights won the Lackawanna League Division II title in 2000.

 Russomano also served as head junior high school and substitute assistant varsity wrestling coach at Elk Lake High School in Dimock, Pa., where the Warriors produced two junior high school individual district champions and were Northern Athletic Conference (NAC) team champions in 1994.

 Russomano, a former member of the PIAA Coaches’ Association and current member of the National Wrestling Coaches Association (NWCA), also served as head coach of the Iron Man Wrestling Club of Pennsylvania in Scranton in 1999-2000, where he was voted by the organization’s more than 200 members as its coach of the year at its annual end of the season tournament.
-He has been a guest clinician at various wrestling clubs and events throughout the commonwealth of Pennsylvania.
+He has been a guest clinician at various wrestling clubs and events throughout the Commonwealth of Pennsylvania.

 He learned his craft from Larry Fornicoli, the legendary head coach of the wrestling program at the then Keystone Junior College in nearby LaPlame in the early 1970s.
 As a competitor, Russomano finished third in the PIAA District II championships at the former Scranton Technical High School and was a two-time Amateur Athletic Union (AAU) Eastern National qualifier.
 He is also a two-time Pennsylvania state power-lifting champion (1972, 1973).